Wall Street Analyst Resumed PG&E Corp. [PCG]. What else is Wall St. saying

 Sponsored

+Pacific Gas and Electric Company (PG&E) announced today that scholarship applications are now being accepted for college-bound high schoolers as well as current college and continuing education students with a primary residence in Northern and Central California.

+Over the last 12 months, PCG stock rose by 12.66%.
+The one-year PG&E Corp. stock forecast points to a potential upside of 7.69.
+The average equity rating for PCG stock is currently 1.87, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 18.33M shares, PCG reached a trading volume of 9683568 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $38.17 billion, with 2.13 billion shares outstanding and 2.01 billion shares in the current float.
+Compared to the average trading volume of 17.69M shares, PCG stock reached a trading volume of 15657365 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PCG shares is $19.38 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PCG stock is a recommendation set at 1.87.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.